Misconceptions & Myths On Search Engines

 Some websites have trusted status because they earned it.
 Such websites are usually handled in a different way, compared to those that do not have such status.
 SEOs have confirmed the double standards that are used in examining independent websites, big brands and sites that are of high significance in comparison to other sites that are new and not independent.
 Trust, for search engines is determined by the links earned by your domain.
 For instance, if a website creates low quality contents and then purchases links from spammy directories, such a website will most likely be faced with ranking problems.
 Conversely, if the same content is posted on Wikipedia, with all the spammy links, there would be no ranking problems.
 This preferential treatment comes as a result of trust and authority.

 Inbound links can also help to build such trust.
 If it happens that a website has earned a lot of links from editorial sources that are of high quality such as CNN.com or Cornell.edu, a number of suspicious links or copied content would not matter.

 As explained above, a page’s value is evaluated partly on the basis of the user’s experience and the originality.
 This also applies to the whole domain.
 Websites that offer low value, non-value contents or lack uniqueness are possibly unable to rank, regardless of the optimization of the on- and off- page SEO.
 It is undesirable to search engines that a lot of copies of Wikipedia fills up their indexes.
 Therefore, they utilize algorithmic and other manual strategies to control it.

-Search engines examine how effective their results are on a regular basis.
+Search engine marketing examines how effective their SEO results are on a regular basis.
 They have metrics for the number of times users click on a particular result or exit a page promptly in search of other results.
 This implies that the result offered did not meet the user’s need.

 Therefore, ranking for query is not sufficient.
 An earned ranking should be proved consistently.